poojaisabelle/Project-One/README.md

 # Project 1 - Monash Data Analytics Bootcamp
+---

 ## Background

 The year 2020 will no doubt go down in history.
 With the coronavirus COVID-19 spreading out all over the world, life, as we know, has come to a grinding halt with lockdowns and social distancing rules.
 But can something good come out of it?
-For example, has the world air quality improved after half a year into the pandemic?
+For example, **has the world air quality improved after half a year into the pandemic?**

 Now, we know what you may be thinking.
 With so many people stuck at home, less traffic, and fewer production activities, the air quality would get better.